-These beautiful volunteers have raised their hands to be active in our forget-me-not community, and we are so eternally grateful for them!
+These beautiful volunteers have dedicated themselves to be active in our forget-me-not community, and we are so eternally grateful for them!

 If you wish to become a champion, please contact our team for information!